openstack-archive/tripleo-docs/deploy-guide/source/features/swift_external.rst

 Once the deploy has succeeded, user has to complete the configuration on the external swift proxy, configuring it to use the keystone authentication provider.
-This environment files creates also a service user called *swift* that can be used for this purpose.
+This environment file creates also a service user called *swift* that can be used for this purpose.
 The password for this user is defined by using the *SwiftPassword* parameter, as shown above.